catamphetamine/universal-webpack/README.md

 ## Gotchas

-It emits no assets from the server-side code so make sure you include all assets at least on the client side (e.g. "favicon").
+* It emits no assets from the server-side code so make sure you include all assets at least on the client side (e.g. "favicon").
+* `resolve.root` won't work out-of-the-box while `resolve.alias`es do.
+For those using `resolve.root` I recommend switching to `resolve.alias`.
+By default no "modules" are bundled in a server-side bundle except for `resolve.alias`es and `excludeFromExternals` matches (see below).

-## `extract-text-webpack-plugin`
+## Using `extract-text-webpack-plugin`

 The third argument – `options` object – may be passed to `client()` configuration function.
 If `options.development === false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into one big bundle file.
 This is considered the "best practice" for production deployment.